-Number of Securities Underlying Percent of Total Options Granted to Expiration Date Potential Realizable Value at Assumed Annual Rates of Stock Price Appreciation for Option Term (1) Options Employees in Granted Fiscal Year Employees in Fiscal Year Exercise Price 5% 10% Mr. Gladstone - Mr. Brubaker Mr. Stelljes 50,000 71% \$ 19.56 8/20/2013 \$615,059 \$1,558,680
+Number of Securities Underlying Percent of Total Options Granted to Potential Realizable Value at Assumed Annual Rates of Stock Price Appreciation for Option Term (1) Options Granted Employees in Fiscal Year Exercise Price Expiration Date 5% 10% Mr. Gladstone Mr. Brubaker - Mr. Stelljes 50,000 71% \$ 19.56 8/20/2013 \$615,059 \$1,558,680

 (1) The potential realizable value is based on the term of the option at the time of its grant (10 years).
 It is calculated by assuming that the stock price on the date of the grant appreciates at the indicated annual rate, compounded annually for the entire term of the option and that the option is exercised and sold on the last day of its term for the appreciated stock price.
 The amounts represent certain assumed rates of appreciation only, in accordance with the rules of the SEC, and do not reflect our estimate or projection of future stock price performance.
-Actual gains, if any, are dependent on the actual future performance of our common stock and no gain to the optione is possible unless the stock price increases over the option term, which will benefit all stockholders.
+Actual gains, if any, are dependent on the actual future performance of our common stock and no gain to the optionee is possible unless the stock price increases over the option term, which will benefit all stockholders.